microbiomedata/docs/content/home/src/howto_guides/run_workflows.md

 The project results page contains a quick summary of the workflow(s) run, a direct link to [create an entry in the NMDC Submission Portal](https://docs.microbiomedata.org/howto_guides/submit2nmdc), drop-down sections for a quick tabular/visual overview of results, and an area to download the output files.

-For a quick overview of every output type available for metagenomic analysis, we will be looking at the results of "Run Multiple Workflows".
+For a quick overview of every output type available for metagenomic analysis, we will be looking at the results of "Running the full metagenomic workflow for short-reads".

 #### General